neilgrom/neilgrom.github.io/_posts/2025-06-03-blog-post-title-from-name.md

 I've spent 20-25 hours (total, not per week lol) writing my discussion boards for school and while they're exhausting, I've learned _so much_ about myself and my style.

 See, I'm an optimizer by nature.
 That nature and the flexibility of my current lifestyle has lead to an interesting challenge.
-It's a new environment and new chance to cut my teeth - and I'm way more prepared _and_ investested than my undergrad (thanks COVID).
+It's a new environment and new chance to cut my teeth - and I'm way more prepared _and_ invested than my undergrad (thanks COVID).

-It feels like one of the first time in my life I've seen an objective and been able to set the bar **where** I want to.
-I know that's a seemingly impossible thought, but lets unpack it.
+It feels like the first time I've knowingly set my own bar for a challenge bceause I now know what _I_ want.

 Growing up, I got good grades because I _thought_ my parents needed me too.
 They wanted me to sure, but I put that on myself.
 In college and my first job, it felt like the same, I wanted to do good because I wanted to do good, not because I **wanted** to be there.
 That's the big shift this time around, I want to do this.